-If you think your family may qualify for free or reduced hot lunches please apply for this benefit.
-It helps us maintain our lunch program and also has a positive influence on the level of funding for other programs throughout Racine County.
+If you think your family may qualify for free or reduced hot lunches please apply for this benefit by completing the free and reduced form during enrollment.

 In the operation of the child feeding programs, no child will be discriminated against because of race, sex, color, national origin, age, or handicap.
 If you believe you have been discriminated against, write immediately to the Secretary of Agriculture, Washington, D.C.
 20250.